asjadnaqvi/stata-schemepack/README.md

 ## How to install and use SCHEMEPACK

-To install SCHEMEPACK, you can either install them directly from SSC (preferred):
+To install SCHEMEPACK, you can either get them directly from SSC (preferred):

 ```
 ssc install schemepack, replace